 - Up-to-date diphtheria and tetanus shots

-Documentation of vaccinations must be provided to Mayo Employee Occupational Health Service prior to the start of class.
+Documentation of vaccinations must be provided to the Mayo School of Health Sciences education coordinator prior to the start of the rotation.

 Prospective students must pass a criminal background check and drug screening required by state laws prior to enrollment to Mayo School of Health Sciences.